Presidency of Gerald Ford: Assassination attempts

+Ford exits the St. Francis Hotel in San Francisco seconds before Moore attempted to shoot him.

 Ford faced two assassination attempts during his presidency.
 In Sacramento, California, on September 5, 1975, Lynette "Squeaky" Fromme, a follower of Charles Manson, pointed a Colt .45-caliber handgun at Ford.
 As Fromme pulled the trigger, Larry Buendorf, a Secret Service agent, grabbed the gun, and Fromme was taken into custody.
 She was later convicted of attempted assassination of the President and was sentenced to life in prison; she was paroled on August 14, 2009.

 In reaction to this attempt, the Secret Service began keeping Ford at a more secure distance from anonymous crowds, a strategy that may have saved his life seventeen days later.
 As he left the St. Francis Hotel in downtown San Francisco, Sara Jane Moore, standing in a crowd of onlookers across the street, pointed her .38-caliber revolver at him.
 Moore fired a single round but missed because the sights were off.
 Just before she fired a second round, retired Marine Oliver Sipple grabbed at the gun and deflected her shot; the bullet struck a wall about six inches above and to the right of Ford's head, then ricocheted and hit a taxi driver, who was slightly wounded.
 Moore was later sentenced to life in prison.
 She was paroled on December 31, 2007, after serving 32 years.